You surely have heard a lot about staking pools and delegation

 are some funds belonging to the node operator, these funds are blocked for the purpose of putting more skin in the game but...
 That's not enough in order to make them eligible for writing

 blocks to the distributed ledger.
 They need rights to vote!!!
-Power given by the masses!
+Power given to the masses!
 That's where delegation comes in...

 And now...
 Delegation